moocow-the-bovine/dstar-gantry/README.txt

     The following environment variables influence operations in the embedded "dstar-buildhost" container, and can be customized by means of the gantry "-e VAR=VALUE" and/or "-E ENV_FILE" options.

+    CABRC_FREE
+        If set to non-empty and non-""no"", any attempt to sync CAB resources will use the old "rsync+ssh" strategy for syncing non-free resources.
+As of 2025-06-21, the default "yes" will attempt to sync only publicly available CAB resources via HTTPS using "lftp".

     SSH_AUTH_SOCK
         The communication socket for ssh-agent on the docker host will be